KTFM: KLEY and KTFM

 In September 1998, the station flipped to Regional Mexican as KLEY ("La Ley 94.1").
 On January 7, 2005, BMP revived the KTFM call sign after it acquired KLEY from Spanish Broadcasting System.
-(For many years, the KTFM call sign was at 102.7 FM under the name "FM 103 The New KTFM", "KTFM 103", "Hot 103 KTFM", and "102.7 KTFM", where it was first an automated adult contemporary station, then album rock, them various flavors of Top 40 including an Urban AC-leaning version of Top 40 trying to top then-rival KSJL.
-It later switched to a Rhythmic/Freestyle-leaning Top 40, and then back to rock.
-Today, 102.7 carries the adult hits "Jack FM" format and uses the call letters KJXK.
+The call sign had been used on 102.7 FM (now KJXK) from 1969 to 2003.

-When KTFM was revived, its name was "Jammin' 94.1", and its focus was on Rhythmic Oldies.
-As the station struggled in the ratings, KTFM shifted to a Rhythmic AC direction by adding more current product and putting less emphasis on older material.
+When KTFM was revived, its name was "Jammin' 94.1", and its focus was on rhythmic oldies.
+As the station struggled in the ratings, KTFM shifted to a rhythmic AC direction by adding more current product and putting less emphasis on older material.
 It was aiming at a mostly female 25-44 and Hispanic demographic.
 By November 2008, KTFM began shifting to a rhythmic contemporary direction and was added to the BDS Top 40/Rhythmic reporting panel.